a-gonzalez9/Project3/README.md

 Distribution of Responsibilities and Roles:  Carmel will focus primarily on the backend code by implementing algorithms and logic using C++, Ramia will focus primarily on the frontend code by using SFML to develop the interface, and Angelina will focus on a mix of both roles.

+To Run: Download the files and run main.cpp.

 References:

 https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions